marimo-team/marimo/docs/guides/apps.md

 ## Layout

-While editing a notebook with `marimo edit`, you can preview the notebook as an app by clicking the preview button in the bottom-left of the editor.
+While editing a notebook with `marimo edit`, you can preview the notebook as an app by clicking the preview button in the bottom-right of the editor.
 (You can also use the command palette.)

 ### Vertical layout